 Some foods that may contain egg that might not be readily apparent include some types of noodles, processed meats, bagels, pretzels, and other baked goods.
 In some cases it may not always be listed on the packaging.
 Contact the manufacturer if you have questions about how a product is made.

 A common food allergen is peanuts, and people with peanut allergies can have severe reactions, which is why they are often banned from classrooms.
 Some people are so sensitive even smelling peanuts or shaking the hand of someone who has just eaten the nuts can cause a reaction.
 In some cases the reaction is so severe the people can go into fatal anaphylaxis.

 Peanuts are used in a wide variety of foods including ice cream (as a flavoring), marinades, snack foods, cookies, baked goods, and candy.
 African, Chinese, Indonesian, Mexican, Thai, and Vietnamese dishes often contain peanuts as an ingredient.
 Peanuts are also used as a thickener in prepared foods, and peanut oil may be used in many fried and prepared foods.

 Tree Nut Allergies

-Gluten intolerance is associated with the disease called "gluten-sensitive enteropathy" or "celiac disease."
-With celiac disease, your immune system responds abnormally to gluten and the immune response caused by celiac disease is different than the response caused by other food allergies.
+An allergic reaction to wheat is actually an intolerance to gluten, which is a protein found in wheat, rye, barley, and oats.
+Gluten intolerance is associated with "gluten-sensitive enteropathy" or "celiac disease."
+With celiac disease, the immune system responds abnormally to gluten and the immune response caused by celiac disease is different than the response caused by other food allergies.
 Symptoms of celiac disease include gas, bloating, diarrhea, weight loss, fatigue, and sometimes vomiting.

 How Are Food Allergies Diagnosed?